jonathanhefner/modelcontextprotocol/blog/content/posts/2025-12-xx-sampling-supports-tool-calls.md

 }
 ```

-Servers should check for this capability before sending tools in sampling requests.
-If the capability isn't present, you can fall back to text-only sampling or inform the user that full functionality requires a client update.
+Servers should check for this capability at connection time.
+For tools that require agentic sampling to function, the simplest approach is to omit them from `tools/list` when the capability is absent — the client will only see tools that will actually work.
+For tools that can function with degraded capability, consider implementing a graceful fallback to text-only sampling, perhaps noting the limitation in the tool's output so the outer LLM has context.

 ## A note on `includeContext`